Wilmette's entertainment destination, offering top quality first run and art films and a variety of live theater, concerts, comedy, and kids' shows.

 Becky comes to us from Normal, IL where she graduated from Illinois State University with a B.A. in Theatre.
 She’s been in Chicago for more than 6 years and has worked as arts administrator and freelance casting associate for many performing arts organizations including Stage Left Theatre, A Red Orchid Theatre, Chicago Symphony Orchestra, and Chicago Human Rhythm Project.
 She’s also an actor and has worked in both film and on the stage with a variety of Chicago companies.

-Assistant Manager/Building Maintenance Manager
+Theatre Manager/Building Maintenance Manager

 Born in Baghdad in 1984, his family left Iraq in 1999 going first to Jordan and then Austria before finally arriving in United States in 2002.
 Lazar attended Amundsen High School in Chicago while working part time and eventually joined the Wilmette Theatre staff in 2007.

 This historic building couldn't survive without his attention to building maintenance details.
 His work ethic and always positive attitude make him a very valuable part of the Wilmette Theatre family.

 Charli Williams hails from Texas where she earned a BA in Criminal Justice from the University of Texas San Antonio.
 While working as a Juvenile Probation Officer, Charli studied acting through workshops, classes and private coaching in the hopes of turning her love of the arts and performing into her true career.
 Her Texas theatre credits include Annie, To Kill A Mockingbird, Fabulation or the Re-Education of Undine, and Dearly Departed.